 It is recommended that the ring joint gasket be used for class 150 flanged joints.
 When the ring joint or spiral wound gasket is selected, it is recommended that line flanges be of the welding neck type.

-The performance of the gasket is affected by a number of factors.
+The performance of the gasket in a flanged joint is affected by a number of factors.
 All of these factors must be taken into consideration when selecting a gasket:

 Effect of Flange Load